 The Oregon Century Farm & Century Ranch Program is a statewide recognition program honoring farmers and ranchers who have worked the same land for at least 100 years.
 The program is administered through the Oregon Agricultural Education Foundation and is partially funded through a partnership of the Oregon Farm Bureau, Oregon Department of Agriculture, and the Oregon Historical Society.

 There is also a Sesquicentennial Award for farms that have existed for 150 years or more.
-More than 20 farms have reached the sesquicentennial mark so far.
+Twenty-six farms have reached the sesquicentennial mark so far.

 Successful applicants receive a certificate signed by the Governor.
 A durable metal road sign to identify their property as having historic Century Farm or Century Ranch status is also available.
 Additionally, each family is honored during a special ceremony and reception at the Oregon State Fair.
 A formal application process is required for properties to be considered for the program.